Mission Unstapabol: The Don Identity: Plot

 Brothers Robert (Vic Sotto) and Benjie Fortun (Jose Manalo) are set to steal the biggest known pearl in the world, the "Pearl of the Orient".
 They went to the turn-over of the pearl to the Maharlika Museum.
 The pearl was discovered by archaeologist Dr. Arthur Mendez (Tonton Gutierrez) and is valued at US$100 million.
 During a power outage, Robert successfully steals the pearl but when he was about to leave, he was knocked out unconscious.
 When he woke up, he realizes that the pearl is missing and the dead body of Dr. Mendez is beside him.
 He is arrested and sentenced to life imprisonment while maintaining his innocence.

 After many years, he is released from jail and is now about to carry out his plan.
 With his trusted driver Kikong (Jelson Bay), he is about to embark on a mission - to seek revenge on his brother, Benjie, who is now a successful socialite.
 Benjie is about to return the Pearl of the Orient to the Maharlika Museum.
 There they hired Johnson (Jake Cuenca), a freelance professional wrestler and Zulueta (Pokwang) a professional thief who always forgets everything.
 He also sought the help of stunt double Bruno (Wally Bayola) to hire a computer hacker who can hack the security system of the museum.
 Donna Cruz (Maine Mendoza) voluntarily joins Don Robert.
-It was revealed that Donna, who is also known as "Anino", is Claire, the daughter of Dr. Mendez who vowed to bring Don Robert back to jail.
+It was revealed that Donna, who is also known as "Anino", is Claire, the daughter of Dr. Mendez who vowed to bring Don Robert back to jail, after learning of his release.

 Because the pearl is highly secured, they observe the museum especially the security of the pearl.
 It is secured with retina and fingerprint scanners and the voice of Don Benjie as well as lasers.
 Donna successfully acquires the fingerprint, photo with eyes open wide and the recorded voice of Don Benjie along with the password in an event.
 But, Don Benjie finds out about his brother's mission to steal the pearl and called for drastic measures by adding additional security features after Bruno confessed everything when the former was kidnapped by Benjie's men.